 The trust, referrals, and overall brand-building buzz that’s garnered by customers spreading the good word to prospects are worth their weight in gold.
 Some products, services, and experiences naturally produce chatter, but there are certain things that any company can do to stimulate word of mouth and cash in on the buzz.

 Here are seven things you can be doing to get more people talking about your business:

 If you want to get more people talking about your business, the easiest way to do that is simply to ask them.

 More often than not, customers are happy to tell you about their experience with your business, good or bad but if you don’t ask them, then it makes it more difficult for them to provide their feedback.

-Just because you have a Google My Business listing doesn’t mean someone will look you up after they have made a purchase with you and leave you with feedback.
+Just because you have a Google Business Profile (GBP) listing doesn’t mean someone will look you up after they have made a purchase with you and leave you with feedback.
 Make sure you have mechanisms in place to follow up on every customer purchase with a request for feedback.